janmazak/fmfi-databazy/technical_info/sql.md

 	sqlite3 emp.db < queries.sql
 ```

-* There are special ["dot commands"](https://www.sqlite.org/cli.html) to investigate the database structure.
+* There are special ["dot commands"](https://www.sqlite.org/cli.html) to investigate the database structure or set various options.
 E.g.
 	- `.tables` shows a list of tables,
-	- `.schema <tablename>` gives you details about a particular table.
+	- `.schema <tablename>` gives you details about a particular table,
+	- `.headers on` adds the list of column names to the output.

 For a graphical interface to interact with an SQLite database, we suggest [sqlitebrowser](https://sqlitebrowser.org/).
 The tab `Execute SQL` allows you to run SQL commands.